lupyuen/lupyuen.github.io/src/sbi.md

 [(See the __RISC-V Disassembly__)](https://gist.github.com/lupyuen/4cd98a4075d5b528940095b39fd5b445)

-Let's run this on our SBC...
+Now we run this on our SBC...

 [(How __`ecall`__ works in OpenSBI)](https://www.thegoodpenguin.co.uk/blog/an-overview-of-opensbi/)